pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 ```

 And then registering that type with the dependency management system by conforming the client to
-the `DependencyKey` protocol, which requires you to specify the live value to use when running the
+the `DependencyKey` protocol, which requires thou to specify the live value to use when running the
-application in simulators or devices:
+application 'i simulators or devices:

 ```swift
 extension NumberFactClient: DependencyKey {